daveray/dorothy/README.md

 [Hiccup-style] (https://github.com/weavejester/hiccup) generation of [Graphviz] (http://www.graphviz.org/) graphs in Clojure.

+*Dorothy is extremely alpha and subject to radical change.*

 ## Usage

 *Dorothy assumes you have an understanding of Graphviz and DOT.
 The text below describes the mechanics of Dorothy's DSL, but you'll need to refer to the Graphviz documentation for specifics on node shapes, valid attributes, etc.*